-An open container citation is much like a traffic violation, where you have the option to simply pay a fine and move on.
+An Open Container citation is much like a Traffic Violation, where you have the option to simply pay a fine and move on.
 However, like a traffic violation, additional consequences will vary based on the circumstances.
 Your criminal history is a factor, as are the circumstances under which you were cited.
 For example, if you received a DUI, the open container citation is a complicating factor.
 Furthermore, if you are on probation, or are underage, your probation can be revoked or you could lose your driving privileges.
-Call The Law Offices of Greg Prosmushkin, P.C. to address your open container citation(s) with one of our criminal defense attorneys.
+Call The Law Offices of Greg Prosmushkin, P.C. to address your open container citation(s) with one of our Criminal Defense Attorneys in Philadelphia.

 What Is the Purpose of Open Container Laws?

 Open container laws serve two primary functions: (1) to promote community safety, and (2) to qualify participating states for federal transportation subsidies.

 The disallowment of open containers of alcohol is intended to lessen individual public drunkenness, thereby improving living conditions and safety.
 The residents and businesses of a community should be able to flourish and improve community quality of life by discouraging alcohol prompted disruptions via these laws.
 Additionally, by outlawing the carrying and consumption of open alcohol by drivers, these laws should serve to protect everyone on the road.
 Improving quality of life and safety are goals most communities strive to achieve.
 In fact, only 7 of the 50 states do not impose open container laws.